dannielefendi/SAT-U-Website/README.md

 ## 🚀 Features

 - 📥 Submit and upload activity documents directly through the web
-- 🗓️ Easy seminar registration
+- 🗓️ Easy seminar registration, filter, and search seminar by title
 - 🔍 Transparent activity history
 - 🔗 Integrated with the campus administrative system